-- The requirements of International Accounting Standard 7 Statement of Cash Flows (IAS 7) - The requirements of paragraphs 30 and 31 of International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors (IAS 8) - The requirements of International Accounting Standard 24 Related Party Disclosures (IAS 24) to disclose related party transactions entered into between two or more members of a LLP, provided that any subsidiary which is party to the transaction is wholly owned by such a member
+- The requirements of International Accounting Standard 7 Statement of Cash Flows (IAS 7) - The requirements of paragraphs 30 and 31 of International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors (IAS 8) - The requirements of International Accounting Standard 24 Related Party Disclosures (IAS 24) paras 17 and 18A

 A summary of the LLP's accounting policies is set out below.
 The accounting policies have been consistently applied.
-The financial statements are presented in Sterling and all values are rounded to the nearest million pounds (£'m) except where otherwise indicated.
+The financial statements are presented in Sterling and all values are rounded to the nearest million pounds ( $\pounds$ 'm) except where otherwise indicated.